hhanna94/BloggerWorld/README.md

 As mentioned in the Background, the original idea for this project was to have customizable themes for blogs.
 Integrating React with Java/Spring was more time consuming than I expected, so it is only to the point of proof of concept at the moment.
 I plan to allow users to use a color picker to customize various elements, and be able to select from a few different fonts.
 Super end goal would be to make a sort of WYSIWYG editor for the user.

 I also plan to allow users to upload an image to the blog posts.
 First, I would only allow them to upload one image, however if I get to the point of the WYSIWYG editor I could allow them to add multiple images and place them wherever they wanted.

-I had the ability to favorite a blog and like individual posts that would be displayed in My Account, however I broke something crucial and in my panic I reverted back to my previous git version and lost those features.
-They will be added back in.
-Lesson learned...

 I would like to add pagination, but I need to figure out a way to DRY up the code I would need to do that since I would want it on many different views of the app.